There are realms beyond what the human mind can perceive.

 At the same time, almost all agree that the degree to which the word has been used, abused, misinterpreted, and misunderstood is so immense that, well, it's almost a cliché to say it's a cliché.

-Still, the word sits at the core of worldviews and belief systems, at the ground-floor of world-changing movements, wars, charities, executions, outreaches . . .
+The word refers to "something" that sits at the core of worldviews and belief systems, at the ground-floor of world-changing movements, wars, charities, executions, outreaches...

 Who, or What, is "God"?

-A) A big, bearded authority figure (like the one in the picture above) who makes the rules.
+A) A big, bearded authority figure (like the one in the picture below) who makes the rules.

 C) Whatever It (or He, She, etc) is, It (He, She, etc) definitely has a sense of humor.